lucaventurini/timecrime/README.md

 Remember to unzip the data!

+## References
+To reference this work, please cite:
+> Luca, Venturini; Elena, Baralis  (2016)
+ A spectral analysis of crimes in San Francisco.
+> In: UrbanGIS 16, Burlingame, California (USA), October 31 - 31, 2016.
+Available at: http://porto.polito.it/2653425/1/spectral_analysis_crimes_15_.pdf

 ## Credits

 The San Francisco map is © OpenStreetMap contributors, and licensed as [CC BY-SA](http://www.openstreetmap.org/copyright).